htw-imi-showtime/showtime-website/content/ws20/bachelor/b5-MeshHeadz/tech-stack.md

 weight = 3
 +++

-**These are the programming languages, frameworks, libraries and other software products that our application, web service and 3D-pipeline is built on.**
+**These are the programming languages and other software products that our application, web service and 3D-pipeline is built on.**

+{{<image src="ourtechstack.png" alt="Our Tech Stack" >}}
 {{<section title="Client">}}
-After detailed research, we decided to develop an **Android application** using the IDE **Android Studio**.
+After detailed research, we decided to develop an **Android™ application** using the IDE **Android Studio**.
 Our decision to use the programming language **Java** over Kotlin, was based upon the fact that it is the main language that is taught in our studies.

 All data that is generated while using the app is stored directly on the device in folders that were especially created for that.
 That includes a **csv file that handles the serialisation** of important content such as the individual project name the user chose.
 {{</section>}}